DNA barcoding: Marker selection

 Markers used for DNA barcoding are called barcodes.
 In order to successfully characterize species based on DNA barcodes, selection of informative DNA regions is crucial.
 A good DNA barcode should have low intra-specific and high inter-specific variability and possess conserved flanking sites for developing universal PCR primers for wide taxonomic application.
 The goal is to design primers that will detect and distinguish most or all the species in the studied group of organisms (high taxonomic resolution).
 The length of the barcode sequence should be short enough to be used with current sampling source, DNA extraction, amplification and sequencing methods.

-Ideally, one gene sequence would be used for all taxonomic groups, from viruses to plants and animals.
+It would be more efficient to use one gene sequence for all taxonomic groups, from viruses to plants and animals.
 However, no such gene region has been found yet, so different barcodes are used for different groups of organisms, or depending on the study question.

 For animals, the most widely used barcode is mitochondrial cytochrome C oxidase I (COI) locus.
 Other mitochondrial genes, such as Cytb, 12S or 16S are also used.
 Mitochondrial genes are preferred over nuclear genes because of their lack of introns, their haploid mode of inheritance and their limited recombination.
 Moreover, each cell has various mitochondria (up to several thousand) and each of them contains several circular DNA molecules.
 Mitochondria can therefore offer abundant source of DNA even when sample tissue is limited.

 In plants, however, mitochondrial genes are not appropriate for DNA barcoding because they exhibit low mutation rates.
 A few candidate genes have been found in the chloroplast genome, the most promising being maturase K gene (matK) by itself or in association with other genes.
 Multi-locus markers such as ribosomal internal transcribed spacers (ITS DNA) along with matK, rbcL, trnH or other genes have also been used for species identification.
-The best discrimination between plant species has been achieved when using two or more chloroplast barcodes.
+The best discrimination between plant species has been achieved when using two or more chloroplast "barcoding" loci.

 For bacteria, the small subunit of ribosomal RNA (16S) gene can be used for different taxa, as it is highly conserved.
 Some studies suggest COI, type II chaperonin (cpn60) or β subunit of RNA polymerase (rpoB) also could serve as bacterial DNA barcodes.

 Barcoding fungi is more challenging, and more than one primer combination might be required.
 The COI marker performs well in certain fungi groups, but not equally well in others.
 Therefore, additional markers are being used, such as ITS rDNA and the large subunit of nuclear ribosomal RNA (28S LSU rRNA).

 Within the group of protists, various barcodes have been proposed, such as the D1–D2 or D2–D3 regions of 28S rDNA, V4 subregion of 18S rRNA gene, ITS rDNA and COI.
 Additionally, some specific barcodes can be used for photosynthetic protists, for example the large subunit of ribulose-1,5-bisphosphate carboxylase-oxygenase gene (rbcL) and the chloroplastic 23S rRNA gene.